-Yoga in Pregnancy – Daily practice during pregnancy keeps you healthy and also helps to keep the mind and body focused during delivery.
+Yoga in Pregnancy – Daily practice during pregnancy keeps you healthy and also helps to keep the mind and body strong during delivery.
 By doing yoga every day, your body remains active and also prevents the problems of pregnancy such as constipation and vomiting.
-Doing yoga daily removes tension from the body, which increases the chances of delivery.
-Stress comes out from the uterus, uterine canal, and pelvic portion so that there is no dilemma in childbirth.
+Doing yoga daily removes tension from the body, which increases during last months of delivery.
+Yoga asanas are for strengthening the uterus, uterine canal, and pelvic portion so that there is no dilemma in childbirth.

 Everyone knows about the great benefits of yoga.
 It is very beneficial for the common man and pregnant women.
 Every woman’s body has to go through different troubles during pregnancy.
-If a pregnant woman does regular yoga then she can get relief from these troubles.
-By doing yoga, not only the health of the mother but also the better development of the infant in the stomach also develops.
+If a pregnant woman does yoga regularly then she can get relief from the pain during pregnancy.
+By doing yoga, not only the health of the mother but also for the development of the infant.
 A pregnant woman should do yoga keeping in mind her limits and health.
 Keeping this in mind, we will tell some such Yoga Asanas, which are beneficial during pregnancy.
-Read – 10 Health Benefits of Yoga.

 Yoga in Pregnancy

 Warrior Pose (Virabhadra Posture)